TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/tfcctf25-cromozominus-rex/index.md

 }
 ```

+This function will come in handy later.
-System calls are triggered with `trap 0` in CSKY.
+For now, know that system calls are triggered with `trap 0` in C-SKY.

-Now that we found the overflow, we can start ropping.
+Well, we found the buffer overflow.
-But first we need to study the architecture a bit.
+But before we start ropping, a closer look at this architecture is in order.

 ### C-SKY 101